Evergreen Terrace

 No analysis available

-I looked for explicit deeded-parking language such as "deeded parking," "owned stall," or "parking included in deed."
-The listings only describe assigned or designated stalls, so deeded parking is not supported by the remarks.
+I looked for explicit deeded or owned-parking language such as deeded stall, owned parking, or parking included in deed.
+The listings only describe assigned stalls and covered/open parking, so deeded parking is not supported by the remarks.

 No analysis available

-I searched for any parking rent, monthly parking charge, rental fee, or other extra cost tied to parking.
-The remarks mention assigned stalls and guest parking, but no parking fee is stated.
+I searched for wording like parking fee, monthly parking charge, parking rental, or additional parking cost.
+The remarks mention assigned stalls and covered parking, but no separate parking fee appears.

 No analysis available